findologic/plugin-oxid-di/README.md

-# Findologic OXID 4 & 6 DI Plugin - libflexport only
+# Findologic OXID 4 & 6 DI Plugin

 In order to use the Findologic service you need to install:
 * Findologic [plugin-oxid-di](https://github.com/findologic/plugin-oxid-di) for search & navigation platform.